-Sri Lankan Coconut Sambol (pol Sambola/ pol sambal) is the unofficial national dish in Sri Lankan in my opinion.
-It’s so popular that you wouldn’t find any Sri Lankan who hasn’t love this.
+Sri Lankan Coconut Sambol (pol Sambola/ pol sambal) is the unofficial national dish of Sri Lanka, in my opinion.
+It’s so popular that you wouldn’t find any Sri Lankan who doesn’t love this.
 This is my ultimate comfort food.
 And definitely a food that I cannot live without.
-When I went for vacations or even after a long flight, or whenever I feel sick and when I have no appetite, coconut sambol/sambal and warm rice is the only thing I want to eat.
-The best thing about coconut Sambol/Sambal is, it doesn’t take 10mins to make this.
+When I go for vacations or even after a long flight, or whenever I have no appetite, coconut sambol/sambal served with warm rice is the only thing I want to eat.
+The best thing about coconut Sambol/Sambal is, that it doesn’t take 10 minutes to make this.
 Seriously.
 You can make this even before your rice is cooked.

 Serving Ideas